moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## seems like older messages disappear after a period of time? they should not disappear.
 * let's discuss before assigning Effort/Impact
-* MM: when working with messages, i often delete them for testing new implemented features, but for this task i'll have to keep them for verification for one day. the Effort/Impact could be assigned next week. after double-checking i found that old messages do not disappear, you may check on your side as well.
+* MM: when working with messages, i often delete them for testing new implemented features, but for this task i'll have to keep them for verification for one day. the Effort/Impact could be assigned next week.
+  * MM: after double-checking i found that old messages do not disappear, you may check on your side as well.
+    * DM: todoMM: I don't know how to test that specifically.
+Give me steps to set up the test.
+Dont make me think too hard :)

 # done